trangnm58/idrec/README.txt

 		segmap/  				# text files, segmentation columns
 									# of each span of each field of each image
-		system_testset/			# images preserved for system test generate_segmap.py		# script to generate segmap from images, GUI
+		system_testset/			# images preserved for system test places					# text file contains all places in the domain generate_segmap.py		# script to generate segmap from images, GUI
 									# application
 		prepare_data.py			# small scripts to resize, rename, ...